+Not at all!
 I like to mix my marshmallows up by covering some with toasted coconut and toss others in powdered sugar for a more traditional feel.
 You can go wild with the flavourings: Rum, coffee, or peppermint are great for the grown-ups, while berry, banana or coconut are good for kids.
-Experiment and let me know what you think.
+Experiment and see what you like best.

 - 450g sugar